Martiusweb/homefront/README.rst

 While I'm open to pull requests, do not expect me to work on bugs or implement features requested in issues if I don't need them.

+In order to avoid external dependencies (java, node, npm), Homefront uses the native distribution of the Google closure compiler.

+It is possible to add support for other platforms with java in roughly the same fashion (see ``homefront/googleclosure.py``).

 License
 -------